snowplow-archive/snowplow.github.com/_posts/2014-08-27-snowplow-ios-tracker-0.1.0-released.md

 The Tracker also grabs a set of mobile-specific contextual data, which we add to each event's context array following the [mobile context schema] [mobile-context].

+If you're using Redshift, you would need to install the mobile_context table using [this script][mobile-script].

 <h2><a name="under-the-hood">4.
 Under the hood</a></h2>

 The Snowplow iOS Tracker comes with a built-in caching feature to store any event that wasn't able to to be sent because of network connectivity failures or if events are unsent before a user exits your application.
 The events are stored in an sqlite database in the application's Library directory.
 The Tracker uses the [FMDB][fmdb] SQLite wrapper to do this.